Oscar Wong / Moment / Getty Images

 4. Using a business credit card will streamline your bookkeeping

-Bookkeeping can become a real hassle if you’re putting your business charges on a hodgepodge of personal credit cards or paying for them out of your personal funds via check, Venmo or PayPal.
-Putting all your business purchases on one or two credit cards can make it a lot easier for you or your bookkeeper to balance your books every month.
+Bookkeeping could be a real hassle if you’re putting your business charges on a hodgepodge of personal credit cards or paying for them out of your personal funds via check, Venmo or PayPal.
+Putting all your business purchases on one or two business credit cards can make it a lot easier for you or your bookkeeper to balance your books every month.

 5. Taking tax deductions is easier when you use a business credit card